RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

 {{< /note >}}

-## Getting the Packaged Modules
+## Getting the packaged modules

 - Redis Enterprise modules - To download the upgrades to the modules, go to the [Redis Labs Download Center](https://redislabs.com/download-center/modules/).
 - Custom packaged modules - Either download the [custom packaged module](https://redislabs.com/community/redis-modules-hub/) from the developer or [package the module yourself]({{< relref "/modules/packaging-modules.md" >}}).

-## Adding a Module to Redis Enterprise Software Cluster
+## Adding a module to Redis Enterprise Software cluster

 To deploy an upgraded package: